Gherardini family: Alliances

 Lisa Gherardini married to Francesco del Giocondo, whose family were silk merchants.
 He was previously married to a member of the Rucellai family, owners of Palazzo Rucellai.
 One of Francesco's relative was Giannetto Giocondo, who had business dealings with Amerigo Vespucci, the explorer who gave his name to America.
-His relative was an assistant of Machievelli and both the Gherardinis and Machiavellis came from the parish of Santa Trinita.
+His relative was an assistant of Machiavelli and both the Gherardinis and Machiavellis came from the parish of Santa Trinita.
+Lisa Gherardini's step-mother, Caterina di Mariotto Rucellai, was also of the Rucellai family.
+Niccolo Machiavelli dedicated his book "The Art of War" and "Discourses on Titus Livy" to the family's patriarch, Cosimo Rucellai, son of Bernardo Rucellai and Lucrezia de' Medici.

-The family married four times with members of the Medici family of Florence.
+The Gherardinis married four times with members of the Medici family of Florence.
 The marriages were as follow; Venna de Medici married to Francesco Gherardini, Leonarda de Medici married to Guelfo Gherardini, Giuliano de Medici married to Tita Gherardini, and Nicolo Rosso de Medici married to Clemenza Gherardini.

 Leonarda was a member of the family of Salvestro de' Medici, a second cousin of Averardo de' Medici, father of Giovanni di Bicci de' Medici, the founder of the Medici Bank.